syscoin/Masternode-Install-Script/README.md

 7. Once built you will need to adjust syscoin.conf and masternode.conf with your details.

 **Manual Steps**\

+**Make an address**\
-Do a ./syscoin-cli getnewaddress <label> legacy and head to discord's testnet channel to ask for 100,000 tSYS!\
+./syscoin-cli getnewaddress label legacy and head to discord's testnet channel to ask for 100,000 tSYS!

 You now need to set up Masternode.conf and Syscoin.conf with the correct MN details.\